 Ryan: Yes, prime networker as 2012 vice presidential candidate; now helping fellow House members raise money.

-Santorum: Opened 2014 with Texas speech to conservative think tank and followed with speech to Conservative Political Action Conference.
-Speeches around the country.
+Santorum: Addressed NRA convention in April; speeches to groups around the country, including Conservative Political Action Conference.
 His Christian-themed film company is his calling card with religious conservatives.

 Walker: One of only a few 2016 prospects who spoke to Republican Jewish Coalition.
 Skipped the big Conservative Political Action Conference in March, appeared there last year.
 Campaigned for GOP in Virginia governor’s race.
 Spoke to Michigan Republican Leadership Conference on Mackinac Island in September 2013.

 HOG THE TV: Achieving national recognition by sermonizing on the Sunday news shows, or going for soft questions and easy laughs on late-night TV.